gmocore/LIRI-Bot/README.md

+# CLIRI BOT

+## Command Line Interpretation and Recognition Interface.

+A command line application that uses information passed in from the command line to query various APIs.

 ### Installing

 type `npm i` into the command line (in the same folder as the liri.js application) to install the required packages included in the `package.json` file prior to running this application